Search and discovery

 How embeddings are generated

-When you create or update an article, Quackback automatically generates a vector embedding for it using text-embedding-3-small.
+When you create or update an article, Quackback automatically generates a vector embedding for it using your configured embedding model.
 The embedding captures the semantic meaning of the title and content as a 1536-dimensional vector stored in pgvector.

 You don't need to trigger this manually.
 Save an article and the embedding updates in the background.